yxiao168/logmonitor/README.md

 messages first; then to use multiple "post negative patterns" to eliminate all false-positive messages.
 See "Syntax of Log Section" in detail.

-invicta.ini - pre-defined configuration file for INVICTA system.
+invicta.ini is a pre-defined configuration file for INVICTA system.